Associated Marine Workers Union of New York

 The Associated Marine Workers Union of New York or Marine Workers Affiliation of the Port of New York was an affiliation of seven (Note: The number of unions involved grew over time, eventually to seven.) separate unions within the New York City port.
-It was used to coordinate together within the port for strikes and other activity for a better bargaining position.
+It was used to coordinate strikes and other actions to achieve a better bargaining position.

 Origins

 Early roots

 The early roots of the union affiliation's formations dates back to the 1910 strike of the International Organization of Masters, Mates & Pilots (MM&P) No. 1 in New York.

 After the strike, MM&P No. 1 and Marine Engineers' Beneficial Association (MEBA) No. 33 began to plan to connect their actions and organization to better advance their economic interests.
 This culminated in March 1914 when a joint committee was formed, the short lived Marine Officers’ Working Affiliation.
 The joint committee's constitution stipulated that every month a meeting would be held between the two unions.

 This remained effectively unchanged until a 1916 MEBA No. 33 strike, during which they received support from the Harbor Boatmens Union.
 While the boatmen did not join the affiliation, it set the groundwork for their later representation.